HoodedDeath/RiskOfDeath-ModManager/README.md

 - 2.0.0 -> Implemented Uninstall and Update functionality, as well as update check for application
 - 2.1.0 -> Implemmented "Install with Mod Manager" url protocol for downloading directly from thunderstore.io
 - 2.1.1 -> Added How To Use section to readme
+- 2.1.2 -> Fixed dependencies listing to not list dependencies under Installed Mods, Uninstalls dependencies when all mods depending on them are uninstalled, Removes folders created for mods when uninstalling